Ex-Wall Street banker Sean Stewart guilty in second insider trading trial

 A lawyer for Stewart, 38, could not immediately be reached for comment.
 He is scheduled to be sentenced on Jan.
 29.

-Prosecutors said Stewart passed tips to his father Robert from 2011 to 2015.
+Prosecutors said Stewart, who worked at JPMorgan Chase & Co JPM.Nand Perella Weinberg Partners, passed tips to his father Robert from 2011 to 2015.
 They said the tips yielded $1.16 million of profit for Robert Stewart and his friend Richard Cunniffe, to whom he had forwarded some of them.

 Stewart was convicted of the charges for the first time in August 2017.
 In Feburary 2017, U.S. District Judge Laura Taylor Swain sentenced him to three years in prison.